dagda1/blog/source/_posts/2014-12-13-transducers.markdown

 The reducing function that uses the native javascript push function is wrapped in ```completing``` that makes it suitable for transducing.

-I think I've ended up with more code than I started with and I also think that this is a poor example of transducers but I wanted to outline the mechanics involved in using transducers with native javascript object functions or indeed any non clojure sequence function as I could find absolutely nothing on the google etc. to point me in the right direction.
+I think I've ended up with more code than I started with and I also think that this is a poor example of transducers but I wanted to outline the mechanics involved in using transducers with native javascript arrays as I could find absolutely nothing on the google etc. so hopefully this will point somebody else in the right direction.

 If I have got anyting wrong in this explanation then please leave a comment below.